gyroplatter/FalconBMS.Launcher/README.md

 - User\Config\Launcher_Log.txt

 The log records application startup, selected install changes, device discovery, JSON loading/writing, generated compatibility file writes, launch preparation, Falcon launch events, close-time save behavior, warnings, and exceptions.

+This file is overwritten on every restart of the Launcher.

 Generated file writes include before/after file signatures so it is possible to see whether a file actually changed.